 People sometimes comment, "What, they are stages of grief?
-Doesn’t everyone work through their grief differently?
+Doesn’t everyone work through their grief differently?"
 Absolutely.
-However, I have found that many persons who are grieving appreciate having a general guide for working through their losses.
+However, many persons who are grieving appreciate having a general guide for working through their losses.
 When someone is in the middle of profound grief, it can provide a very strong sense of normalcy and calm to know that many people struggle with some of the same issues that we are struggling with.
 Furthermore, although everyone's grief journey is different, there is a general pattern that seems to fit for most people--though not necessarily in the same order, and certainly not on the same timetable.

 Dr. Elisabeth Kubler-Ross was a pioneer in the area of grief and loss.
 Her 1969 book “On Death and Dying” had a major impact on how our society thinks about the dying process.
 However, this model has applicability well beyond death and dying, and it has indeed been successfully applied to other grief and loss situations, including but not limited to

 While there's no doubt the grief cycle is a very individual process, one thing that is certain and that applies to everyone is this: if you deny or stuff your feelings inside of you, this will backfire.
 The grief energy will manifest one way or another, and if not expressed, one of the following will likely result:

-Numbness, and a general bluntness in one's emotional spectrum.
-This is a very common observation of clients who initially consult with me about their grief.
+Numbness, and a general bluntness in emotional expression, is a very common observation of clients who initially consult with me about their grief.
 Counseling can help you work through this.

 Physical ailments such as high blood pressure, hypertension, etc.